 Leisa has a B.S. and M.Ed. in Elementary Education and is certified in Reading K-12.
 She recently trained in the Intro to Take Flight program and looks forward to earning her CALT certification.
 Leisa is married and has three grown children.
 She and her husband live on a farm in Buffalo and raise beef cattle.

-Maria Monier, ALP in Training
+Maria Monier, CALT

 Maria has extensive experience teaching.
 She spent her first 8 years teaching first grade in Springfield Public Schools and is currently teaching second grade at Willard Central.